 The residence life staff works collaboratively to create a welcoming and inclusive environment, with a focus on academic success, individual growth, and holistic development.
 Summerfest affirms all students, regardless of sex, race, age, religion, ethnicity, disability, sexual orientation, national origin, ancestry, or gender identity.

-Summer Program Assistants (SPAs) live with residents in the Lenfest Hall suites.
-SPAs lead recreational excursions, assist participants in writing suite-mate agreements, and (for underage participants) conduct nightly suite-checks at curfew.
-Depending on the schedule of each program, SPA-led activities may include:
+Community Advisors (CAs) live with residents in the Lenfest Hall suites.
+CAs lead recreational excursions, assist participants in writing suite-mate agreements, and (for underage participants) conduct nightly suite-checks at curfew.
+Depending on the schedule of each program, CA-led activities may include:

 The Curtis Institute of Music is largely housed in stately mansions that pair 19th-century charm with 21st-century amenities.
 They have a distinguished architectural history.

 To maintain its priceless musical traditions in the modern environment, Curtis built Lenfest Hall, a dynamic space for learning and living, tailored to the needs of its extraordinary students and faculty.
-It includes the magnificent Gould Rehearsal Hall, housing, a fifth-floor garden terrace, and convenient dining facilities.
+It includes the magnificent Gould Rehearsal Hall, housing on upper residence floors, a fifth-floor garden terrace, and convenient dining facilities.
 Check-in to Summerfest programs is always at Lenfest Hall.
 The building is named in honor of Curtis Chairman Emeritus H. F. "Gerry" Lenfest and Marguerite Lenfest.

 Lenfest Hall, located at 1616 Locust Street, offers suite-style living with well thought-out design and amenities in line with what students expect in contemporary campus housing.
 Lenfest Hall includes:

 A 2,850-square-foot, acoustically designed rehearsal hall accommodates a full orchestra for the largest-scale core repertoire.